-If you’re participating in the Mystery Lapghan Crochet-a-long (with 36 crochet patterns by 30 designers), or if you’re just a granny square lover like me, you’ve probably spent lots of time thinking about how to piece together a blanket using squares by different designers.
+If you joined the You’ve Got Options Crochet Along with 12 granny square patterns by 12 designers, or if you’re just a granny square lover like me, you’ve probably spent lots of time thinking about how to piece together a blanket using squares by different designers.
+In this Tips Tuesday post, I’ll share my five favorite tips for how to design a beautiful blanket using granny square patterns from multiple sources.

 One option is to make a folky, scrappy blanket.
 These “stash buster” blankets are often pieced together at random, or squares are joined to the larger project as they are finished.